didillysquat/VTK2022/README.md

 If you choose work on the server then you can either start up an R session on the command line (`R`) or you can use an IDE such as Visual Studio Code (recommended) to connect over SSH.
 This will make the work much easier for you.

-> **Exercise XXX**: Get your chosen environment setup for the remainder of the analysis in R.
+> **Exercise**: Get your chosen environment setup for the remainder of the analysis in R.

-## Part XXX: scRNA-seq analysis with Seurat in R
+## Part 15: scRNA-seq analysis with Seurat in R
 Seurat is a package used to analyze scRNA-seq data.
 It has gained great popularity in recent years and is widely used by the academic community and industry alike.

 Much of the work we'll be doing to recreate the results of the MacParland analysis are well documented by the creators of the Seurat package.
 For example, much of what we'll be doing is covered in their [pbmc3K tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).

-> **Exercise XXX: Look through the methods of the MacParland paper to see where we're at with the analysis.
+> **Exercise:** Look through the methods of the MacParland paper to see where we're at with the analysis.
 Critically appraise how they've written up the methods.
 Is it easy to follow?
 Is there enough detail?

 The first stage of analysis in R is to create a Seurat object from the features/barcode table that we created using the cellranger aggr command.